DerenB/Markdown-Notes/ProgrammingNotes/Docker/docker-notes.md

 # Terms

+- Image
-- Image - snapshot of DLLs, files, describing a layer.
-Read Only
+  - snapshot of DLLs, files, describing a layer.
+  - Read Only Operating System
+  - Starting point for creating the application container
+  - Like a class file in C#
 - Container - built off an image
   - Where the application is run
   - Does the operations as if it was an OS